sandeshkota/programming-basics/docs/README.md

 # Basics of Programming
-The idea is to document the basics and the initial ares that should be known for any type of Programming
+The idea is to document the basics and the initial areas that should be known for any type of Programming

 [Start Reading here](https://sandeshkota.github.io/programming-basics/)